 A Felony Conviction

 For those who have received a felony conviction or a prison sentence, you must wait two years before applying for an expungement.

 When You Can’t Have a Conviction Set Aside

 There are some crimes where a person is not eligible for a set-aside.
 These crimes include:

 - Any crime with the victim being younger than 15 years old.

 - Diving or moving violation while the driver’s license was suspended or revoked.

 - Any crime that requires a person to register as a sex offender.

 Correcting Mistakes on Your Criminal Record in Arizona

 In fifteen days, you should get a response (which will not identify you by name or address.)
-You then complete a form and the state criminal records agency reviews everything and if corrections are needed, your record will be updated.
+You complete a form, and the state criminal record agency reviews everything.
+If corrections are needed, they will update the record.